 Members of the County Assembly (MCAs) came up with the Ward Development Fund.
 The Women Representatives set up the Affirmative Action Social Development Fund.
 The Senators wanted ‘oversight’ money to monitor the implementation of devolution in the counties.
 When the High Court ruling annulled CDF, it practically annulled all these funds.

 The civil society challenged the Affirmative Action Social Development Fund in court.
 The case is still pending.
 MPs amended the CDF law to put CDF within the national government function.
-The civil society challenged the case in Court and it is ongoing.
+The civil society challenged the case in Court and it is ongoing before the Supreme Court.